-In October 2020, Office 365 is dropping support for Exchange Web Services (EWS) in favor of the Graph API.
+In October 2020, Office 365 is no longer developing new features for Exchange Web Services (EWS) in favor of the Graph API.
 Today we use EWS for both Office 365 and Exchange integrations.
 With the change in October, this is no longer the case and each calendar system will require separate consideration to maintain.

 We used EWS for both Office 365 and Exchange integrations.
 This allowed the majority of development for Microsoft calendars to overlap and we treated Office 365 & Exchange the same.
 Unfortunately, this often lead to mismanaged expectations, because Exchange environments are more customizable & restrictive, creating feature deployment challenges.